 All contingency buses selected at random for inspection were inspected first to determine if their engines would start -- an indication if First Transit is keeping the fleet ready for operation.
-Of the four contingency buses inspected, all started this audit compared to the same number last audit.
+Of the four contingency buses inspected, one did not start this audit compared all buses starting last audit.